simon-javier/backup-manuscript-thesis/main.typ

 ==== Theoretical Framework
 #figure(
   image("img/theoretical-framework.png"),
-  caption: [Integrated Deep Learning and Probabilistic Diagnostic Framework for \ Fingernail-Based Systemic Disease Detection]
+  caption: [Integrated Deep Learning and Probabilistic Diagnostic Framework for \ Fingernail-Based Systemic Disease Detection], )
-)
 The theoretical framework integrates deep learning and probabilistic modeling to create a comprehensive system for fingernail-based systemic disease detection, drawing inspiration from AI-driven diagnostic methodologies.
 It adapts principles from frameworks like #cite(<debnath_framework_2020>, form: "prose"), which emphasize systematic processing, feature extraction, and response generation in AI systems.